jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/uwp.md

 ***REST version***

-If you're using raw REST calls to access the Microsoft Graph, you'll need these `using` declarations in the AuthenticationHelper class:
+If you're using raw REST calls to access Microsoft Graph, you'll need these `using` declarations in the AuthenticationHelper class:

 ```c#
 using System;